ValMilkevich/code-conf.com/_events/docker-meetup.md

 # subtitle: >
 caption: >
   Last time it was the Docker Birthday party and it was a blast - We were really happy to see so many of you, both beginners and experts alike!
-color: '#2ba2c9'
+color: '#38A0D5'
 date_:  2016-08-31
 time: 4:30PM
 city: "Århus"
 event_header:
-  img: /images/pages/meetups/event_main.jpg
+  img: /images/pages/meetups/event_main docker.jpg
-  ribbon: ""
+summary_picture: /images/pages/meetups/event_dropin docker.jpg
-agenda-picture: /images/pages/meetups/agenda.jpg
+agenda-picture: /images/pages/meetups/event_mid docker.jpg
 agenda-brand-lead: >
     Tentative Agenda
 agenda-maker: on